magewade/autoparts-recognition/README.md

 - **Stepwise Saving**: At each major stage (link collection, parsing, inference), results are saved to CSV.
 If the process is interrupted, it will resume from the last completed row/file.
 - **Partial Results**: Every 10 rows, partial results are saved, minimizing data loss in case of crashes or restarts.
 - **LLM Retry Logic**: For each product, the LLM is called up to 2 times.
 If both attempts fail (due to errors or invalid responses), the result is left empty for that row, and the pipeline continues.
 This ensures that a single failure does not halt the entire process.
+- **Strict Output Enforcement**: If the LLM returns a response not matching the required format, the pipeline retries and/or marks the result as invalid, ensuring only parseable outputs are saved.
 - **Logging**: All steps, errors, and retries are logged for transparency and debugging.

 ---